PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/eth_price_tracking.md

 ## Verifying snapshotted data

-As the node continues snapshotting data, the quickest way to check the snaposhotted data is to check against `epoch_id` and `project_id` returned in the logs.
+As the node continues snapshotting data, the quickest way to check the snapshotted data is to check against `epoch_id` and `project_id` returned in the logs.
 Copy these values and paste them in the endpoint to retrieve project data in the [SwaggerUI exposed against the core API](#run-the-snapshotter-node).

 ![endpoints](/images/docker.png)

-For example, in the screenshot, the `epoch_id` is `100792`.
+For example, in the screenshot above, the `epoch_id` is `100792`.
 Hit execute.
 The corresponding snapshotted data to this specific `epoch_id` displays the price of ETH as `3067.935921`.

 As the `epoch_id` moves ahead to `100793`, we find the above endpoint reflects the latest price captured of ethereum as `3068.034792`